Dr Lisa Mansfield

 Lisa has co-supervised PhD dissertations in the areas of English, History, Philosophy, and Music at the University of Adelaide.

-Lisa's research interests include:
+Lisa's major research areas include:

-- Portraiture and identity
+- Art and war

-- Art censorship and iconoclasm
+- Art censorship (past and present)

 2012: "The Representation of Artefacts in Second Life: Interaction, Imagination, Interpretation, Innovation."
 The Challenge of the Object/Die Herausforderung des Objekts, 33rd Congress of the International Committee of the History of Art, 15-20 July, Section 11: The Artefact and its Representations, Nuremberg.